 Also, if you are interested in going underground in the Colosseum, you have to attend with a tour guide to enter.
 I recommend the Ancient Rome Skip-The-Line Tour with Colosseum Underground.
 This tour included Palatine Hill, the Roman Forum, and the Colosseum.
 We had awesome local guides who made the tour a really entertaining learning experience.

 Now this is perhaps a little bit of a non-traditional move, but after you finish exploring the ruins to your heart’s desire, take the metro to the Termini station for dinner.
 The first floor (above the platform) of the station has a lot of eating options, but for excellent homemade pasta, eat at Bottega Portici.
 I can only speak for the Torteloni, but it was so delicious that I ordered seconds.

 Day 3 | Vatican City

-The culmination of your visit to these museums is the Sistine Chapel.
-Note that you will have to walk through many exhibits before you get to the chapel, so be prepared to walk many long hallways!
-To save yourself from waiting in the long lines outside of the museum, book a Skip-the-Line ticket.
+Know that you will have to walk through many exhibits before you get to the chapel, so be prepared to walk many long hallways!
+It’s certain worth it once you get there though.

 Like the Vatican Museums, it’s best to book a Skip-the-Line ticket to avoid the long lines you always find leading up to the entrance.
 It’s required that your knees and shoulders be covered for the visit, so make sure you dress appropriately!

 There are many options for eating here, and my family and I ate at Tonarello.
 This is a highly rated restaurant, which offers delicious traditional Italian fare.

 It is a pretty popular spot, so you many have to wait for a short while for a seat, but it is worth it.
 My favorite part of my meal was the tiramisu, which was almost a yogurt-like texture.
 It’s an interesting take on this dessert, but delightfully tasty.